Robert B McMillen Foundation Art Scholarships

 For the school year beginning in the fall of 2018, The Robert B McMillen Foundation will hold a scholarship competition for students entering or attending institutions of higher education in the states of Washington and Alaska and majoring in the area of Visual Arts.
 Renewals will continue to be awarded according to performance.

-a.
-A copy of the acceptance letter to the educational institution of choice, if acceptance has occurred.
+- A copy of the acceptance letter to the educational institution of choice, if acceptance has occurred.
 Application to college must occur before submitting this application for scholarship.
-Must be uploaded into the application portal.

 - High School Student/No College: Requires official transcripts from all secondary schools.